tifoit/DistilBERT-SQuAD/README.md

 # Making predictions

+You can test the model using `test.py` or using the provided Flask interface.

 ![alt text](images/carbon.png)

-You can also make predictions by using the provided demo which is deployed with Flask to handle the interactions with the UI.
+If you would like to try out the demo then head to [qa.oliverproud.com](https://qa.oliverproud.com)

 ![alt text](images/demo.png)